Friday, March 8th, 2024

 7. Results will be announced at the Banquet/Awards Dinner on Saturday evening.
 Designer’s must be present to receive their award.

 8. DISPLAY: The designs will remain in place to be viewed throughout the weekend.
-Contestants must remove their designs between 12:00 – 3:00 pm on Sunday unless otherwise approved by the Competition Chairperson.
+Contestants must remove their designs no earlier than Sunday morning unless otherwise approved by the Competition Chairperson.

 9. DESIGNS WILL BE DISPLAYED IN A PUBLIC VIEWING AREA.
 ISFA OR THE HOST VENUE WILL NOT BE RESPOSIBLE FOR ANY LOSS, DAMAGE, OR THEFT.